sdrnghshbnd/RouterLinker/README.md

 ## Configuration

 Configuration properties are stored in the `config.properties` file located in the `src/main/resources` directory.
-Ensure that the API URL and other necessary configurations are set correctly in this file.
+If you want to test the project against a different API, you can change the API_URL.

 ## Logging